Casualgenius/wp-subdomains-old/readme.txt

 2. Copy the 'wp-subdomains' folder to the '/wp-content/plugins/' directory
 3. Activate the plugin in Wordpress

+= Upgrading =

+If Upgrading manually follow the above instrutions, but first deactivate the existing plugin.
+This is so when you activate the new plugin it'll run any required updates.

+= Configuration =

+See the other notes.

 == Frequently Asked Questions ==

 = I don't know how to setup a subdomain =